 The length of assignment is one-year (non-renewable).
 The inclusive dates of the official fellowship are February 1, 2016- January 31, 2017; however, these dates can be slightly adjusted to accommodate academic semester needs.

 How to Apply

 (See also: Creating an Application)

 Interested students should discuss this fellowship with their State Sea Grant Program or Project Director.
 Applications must be submitted to the state Sea Grant program by February 13, 2015.
 Each Sea Grant program may select and forward to the NSGO no more than six (6) applicants selected according to criteria used by the NSGO in the national competition.

-Selected applications are to be received in the NSGO from the sponsoring state Sea Grant program, no later than 5:00 pm EDT on March 31, 2014.
-The competitive selection process and subsequent notification to the eligible Sea Grant Programs or Projects will be completed by June 6, 2014.
+Applications must come from Sea Grant programs and must be submitted through www.Grants.gov no later than 5:00 pm EDT on March 31, 2015.
+The competitive selection process and subsequent notification to the eligible Sea Grant Programs or Projects will be completed by June 2015.

 Stipend and Expenses (2018 fellows)

 1. Two signed letters of recommendation, including one from the student's major professor; if no major professor exists, a faculty person academically knowing the applicant best may be substituted.

 2. A personal education and career goal statement emphasizing the applicant's abilities and the applicant's expectations from the fellowship experience in the way of career development (1000 words or less).
 Placement preference in the Legislative or Executive Branches of the Government may be stated; this preference will be honored to the extent possible.

 3. Personal and academic curriculum vitae (not to exceed two pages).